Publication of indictment and documents in the Case of Hamid Noury, Iranian Regime Henchman, by Swedish Prosecutor Authority

 7. On November 15, 2019, the NCRI’s Security and Counterterrorism Commission released a secret tape from the torturer Mohammad Moghiseii that proved how Moghiseii tried to warn Hamid Noury, a few days before Noury’s trip to Sweden and warned him that he would be arrested.
 Moghiseii stressed that the police, the intelligence apparatus, and the court in Sweden were already aware of Noury’s whereabouts through an Iranian pilot (husband of Hamid Noury’s divorced stepdaughter).
 In the audio clip, Moghiseii is heard saying:

 “I told him (Hamid Noury) not to go.
 I told him this Friday, don’t go.
 He had grasped it too, and he came and said I’d probably be arrested.
 So I said, “So why are you going?”
 He had traveled a few times, but they hadn’t done anything to him.
 Every year, he went there for 10 days.
 He had a disagreement with someone, he was sued for that.
 I said don’t go, why are you going.
 I said it’s a plot.
 They’ll catch you there, they’ll arrest you.
 There’s an Iranian pilot, he’s got a family problem with a woman, he’s divorced.
 He’s told the court [in Sweden] that Hamid Noury is part of the regime.
-And they were quoting him and I was surprised to hear that the court brought up these things up, and later that guy wrote in his report that he [Hamid Noury] has been part of the oppressing apparatus in Iran.
+And they were quoting him and I was surprised to hear that the court brought up these things, and later that guy wrote in his report that he [Hamid Noury] has been part of the oppressing apparatus in Iran.
 It was a family dispute, a couple who were divorced, and he was an intermediary in their marriage.
 They already have a child.
 Hamid Noury said that the husband was speaking negatively about him in court, and to the Swedish intelligence.
 (Hamid Noury) was just an employee, an employee, a staff member, and my office manager.
 He was a staff member at the Revolutionary Court.
-In the 1980s and with the issues [we had] with the hypocrites (acronym for PMOI).
+In the 1980s and with the issues [we had] with the hypocrites (an acronym for PMOI).
 Until then, he had been abroad 10 times and had never encountered any issues.
 He regularly went to foreign countries and there was no prohibition.
 He and his wife, a divorced woman, had disagreements.
 They were family with the divorced woman, and the husband went to the police and said that his stepfather is active in the [Iranian] regime…”

-8. The case documents show the authenticity of the aforementioned statements in details.
+8. The case documents show the authenticity of the aforementioned statements in detail.
 According to these documents, the husband of Hamid Noury’s stepdaughter, Heresh Sadeq Ayoubi, has been in Sweden for a long time and he is a citizen of the country.
-He had active communications with the intelligence and security apparatus of the Mullahs’ Regime and was constantly traveling to Iran.
+He had active communications with the intelligence and security apparatus of the Mullahs’ regime and was constantly traveling to Iran.
 There are at least two interrogations [reports] with the Swedish police in his case.
 There is a telephone interrogation [report] that shows that he was already in contact with the Swedish police and judicial authorities regarding Hamid Noury’s visit to Sweden and at the same time, he had planned Hamid Noury’s visit to Sweden.
 The date of the document shows November 8, 2019, the day before Hamid Noury’s trip to Sweden and his arrest at Arlanda Stockholm Airport.

 9. The police report in this regard is partially shown below.
 This document was originally in Swedish and the prosecutor has published the Persian translation in audio format: